toomuchvoltage/BestFitOOBB-Regression/README.md

 # Here's how it works:

 - First it computes the centroid and subtracts it from the data set.
 This is in preparation for finding the best fit plane.
-- Then it regresses a polar coordinate pair using gradient descent representing the best fit plane normal.
+- Then it regresses a spherical coordinate pair using gradient descent representing the best fit plane normal.
 - Once the best fit plane is found, it then generates and rotates a pair of principal axis (again using regression/gradient descent) until a minimal volume bounding box is found.

 # How to use